romuald/mypager/README.rst

 TODO
 __________

-- allow a *--install* like command line option to install default configuration
 - be able to force the use (or not use) of less
 - be able to disable / change colors